-The Special Education Endorsement is designed for licensed elementary and secondary teachers who would like to begin working in the Special Education field.
+The Special Education Endorsement is designed for licensed teachers who would like to begin working in the Special Education field.
 Students will be required to complete field experience hours as indicated by course descriptions.

 In order to receive an endorsement in Special Education, the following must be met: